pombase/website/src/docs/faq/how-can-i-find-all-s-pombe-proteins-in-a-particular-protein-family.md

     for keywords in the [InterPro](http://www.ebi.ac.uk/interpro/)
     database, which combines signatures from a number of member databases, including Pfam.
-Record the accession number(s) of the family, and use them in the PomBase advanced search as described in item 1 above.
+Record the accession number(s) of the family, and use them in the ${database_name} advanced search as described in item 1 above.
 (If necessary, you can use the query history to combine the results of several queries.)